riboviz/riboviz/docs/developer/config.md

 ## Using directory configuration parameters in Nextflow

 Some configuration parameters take values that are absolute or relative paths to directories.
-These are listed in the [Configuring file paths and directories](../user/prep-riboviz-config.md#configuring-file-paths-and-directories) section in [Configuring the RiboViz workflow](../user/prep-riboviz-config.md) and the ones that are directories are reproduced below:
+These are listed in the [Configuring file paths and directories](../user/prep-riboviz-config.md#configuring-file-paths-and-directories) section in [Configuring the riboviz workflow](../user/prep-riboviz-config.md) and the ones that are directories are reproduced below:

 * `dir_in`
 * `dir_index`